MaryAngelique/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+      The core features of Node.js are Asynchronous and Event Driven, No Buffering, and is released under MIT license The core features of Express are Robust API makes routing easy, MVC like structure, Asynchronous and single threaded, and Ultra fast I/O

 1. Understand and explain the use of Middleware.
+      Middleware is software that provides common services and capabilities to applications outside of what’s offered by the operating system.
+Data management, application services, messaging, authentication, and API management are all commonly handled by middleware.

 1. The basic principles of the REST architectural style.
+      REST is a layered system.
+Individual components cannot see beyond the immediate layer with which they are interacting.
+This means that a client connecting to an intermediate component, like a proxy, has no knowledge of what lies beyond.
+This allows components to be independent and thus easily replaceable or extendable.

 1. Understand and explain the use of Express Routers.
+      A route is a section of Express code that associates an HTTP verb (GET, POST, PUT, DELETE, etc.), a URL path/pattern, and a function that is called to handle that pattern.

 1. Describe tooling used to manually test the correctness of an API.
+      You can use POSTMAN and HTTPIE to test an API's endpoints